João Niederauer Sobrinho

-João Niederauer Sobrinho (1827-1868) was a German-Brazilian Colonel of the Platine War and the Paraguayan War.
+João Niederauer Sobrinho (4 April 1827 – 13 December 1868) was a Brazilian colonel of the Platine War and the Paraguayan War.
 He was notable for his service in the Pikysyry campaign, having a previous origin as a notable citizen from Santa Maria, Rio Grande do Sul.
 Commanding the Cavalry Brigade of the II Corps, he died of wounds sustained during the Battle of Avay two days after the battle.

 Early life

-Niederauer was born on April 4, 1827, as the son of German immigrants Philipp Leonard Niederauer and Catharina Diehl Niederauer in the German-Brazilian community of Três Forquilhas (modern-day Itati).
-He was baptized on April 14, 1827, by Pastor Carl Leopold Voges, having as godfather his homonymous uncle João Niederauer, at the time installed with a commercial house next to Baluarte Ipiranga, in Vila de Torres.
+Niederauer was born on 4 April 1827, as the son of German immigrants Philipp Leonard Niederauer and Catharina Diehl Niederauer in the German-Brazilian community of Três Forquilhas (modern-day Itati).
+He was baptized on 14 April 1827, by Pastor Carl Leopold Voges, having as godfather his homonymous uncle João Niederauer, at the time installed with a commercial house next to Baluarte Ipiranga, in Vila de Torres.

 Due to the rising tensions that would eventually lead to the Ragamuffin War, the entire Niederauer family moved to São Leopoldo and to Santa Maria around 1840, allowing Niederauer to receive an excellent school education.
 There he started to work in his father's tannery and saddlery until he traveled to São Borja on business but he then returned in 1847.
-In 1849, Niderauer enlisted in the National Guard of Santa Maria and on January 9, 1850, he was promoted to Lieutenant and integrated into the 12th Squadron of the Cavalry Corps in Santa Maria.
+In 1849, Niederauer enlisted in the National Guard of Santa Maria and on 9 January 1850, he was promoted to Lieutenant and integrated into the 12th Squadron of the Cavalry Corps in Santa Maria.

-From then on, he started to work with his uncle and godfather João Niederauer, whose daughter, Maria Catharina, would later get married with Niederauer Sobrinho on September 21, 1852.
+From then on, he started to work with his uncle and godfather João Niederauer, whose daughter, Maria Catharina, would later get married with Niederauer Sobrinho on 21 September 1852.
 They would later had six children: Delfina, João, Gabriela, José Gabriel, Afonso and Adelaide.
 The commercial house where he worked was located on the modern-day Rua Venâncio Aires.